 17. We cannot process complaints about material that is outside the scope of the Code.
-We close those cases by writing to the complainant explaining that we cannot take forward their complaint.
+We explain the scope of our remit on our website.
+If we can refer a complaint directly to a more appropriate body, we will do that.